 Expected commercial and recreational discards in weight are subtracted from the ACT to derive the TAL (Figure 1).
 When setting 2020-2022 specifications in March 2019, the Council agreed to reduce the ACT by 6% to account for expected discards.
-This was based on the commercial discard rate during 2003-2017 according to northeast observer data (Table 3).
-The Council selected this as a preferred alternative because it is based on 15 years of data.
-It does not explicitly account for recreational data; however, based on information available at the time, recreational chub mackerel discards were assumed to be generally very low compared to commercial discards, especially in years with targeted commercial fishing effort.
+This was based on the commercial discard rate during 2003-2017 according to northeast observer data.
+The Council selected this as a preferred alternative because it was based on 15 years of data.
+It does not explicitly account for recreational data; however, based on information available at the time, the volume of recreational chub mackerel discards was assumed to be low compared to commercial discards, especially in years with targeted commercial fishing effort.
 The previously implemented catch and landings limits are based loosely on years with targeted commercial fishing effort.
-As previously stated, more information on commercial and recreational discards in weight will be provided in a forthcoming data update from the NEFSC.
-Pending additional information provided in that document, staff recommend no changes to the previously implemented 2021 TAL of 4.50 million pounds (2,041 mt) at this time.